hardikdevaliya2006/Supabase_CRUD/README.md

 ---

-> Made with ❤️ — clean, simple, secure.
+> Made with ❤️ By Hardik Devaliya — clean, simple, secure.
 If you want, I can tailor this README to include exact code snippets from your project (components, scripts, or environment values).
 Just say the word and paste the files or tell me which parts to include.